 Click Preview your listing to see how this information appears in the listing.

 To view and manage your listings with variations, go to My eBay > Sell

 The Active section shows your current listings and links to your listings with variations.
-Click the Go to variations button to view your listings with variations.
+To view your listings with variations, click Go to variations.

-When viewing the listings, click the Show Variations button to expand the listings to show all variations.
+When viewing the listings, click Show Variations to expand the listings to show all variations.
 The expanded view also shows:

 Individual prices for each variation

 Variation details in the item column

 The number of buyers watching the item

 A drop-down menu with common actions such as Sell Similar and Revise.

 You can sort items from the unexpanded view.
 If you sort by price, items with variations are sorted by the lowest available item price.